NoroffFEU/development-platforms/src/content/docs/frameworks/Asp.netCore/AspNetCore-case-study.md

         private readonly IUserService _userService;
  ```

-In a seperate project, i've made a class library called ServiceContracts which contains all my interfaces, but for simplicity sake one could just make a seperate folder.
+In a separate project, i've made a class library called ServiceContracts which contains all my interfaces, but for simplicity sake one could just make a separate folder.
 This contains the interface IUserService
  ```c#
 namespace ServiceContracts